htw-inka/cam-intrinsics-db/README.md

 ## TODO

-* add board size as optional program argument
+* add the following as optional program argument:
+** board size
-* add number of frames to use from videos as optional program argument
+** number of frames to use from videos
+** calibrateCamera parameters